ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

 ### Step-by-step guide for developers

- 1. Ensure you have all dependencies from the [tonstarter-contracts](https://github.com/ton-defi-org/tonstarter-contracts) repo.
+ 1. Ensure you have all dependencies from the [tonstarter-contracts](https://github.com/ton-defi-org/tonstarter-contracts) repository.
  2. Clone the [minter-contract repository](https://github.com/ton-blockchain/minter-contract) and rename the project.
  3. To install, open a terminal at the root and run: